Variations on Strindberg

 gelatin silver prints from 4×5 inch negatives, 28×35 cm / 84×112 cm

-My eyes send nerve impulses – raw data, so to say – that are interpreted by my brain: a process of translation that generates images out of electric impulses.
+My eyes send nerve impulses – raw data, so to speak – that are interpreted by my brain: a process of translation that generates images out of electric impulses.
 This is as far as I thought I understood.
 But what would the world look like without a brain having to interpret the visual signals?
 What does the world really look like?